aminomancer/uc.css.js/README.md

 #### [App Menu Mods](/script/appMenuMods.uc.js):

 Makes some minor modifications to the app menu, aka the hamburger menu.
-It adds a restart button to the app menu (this part of the script requires fx-autoconfig), changes the "Add-ons and Themes" button to say "Extensions" (or whatever the equivalent is in your language, since the strings are localized automatically) and it adds a separator under the "Manage Account" button in the profile/account panel.
+It adds a restart button to the app menu, as long as you're using fx-autoconfig to load the script.
+Holding Shift or Ctrl/Cmd while clicking it will also clear the startup cache while restarting.
+Additionally, it changes the "Add-ons and Themes" button to say "Extensions" (or whatever the equivalent is in your language, since the strings are localized automatically) and it adds a separator under the "Manage Account" button in the profile/account panel.
 I'll continue adding more mods to this script as I think of them.

 #### [All Tabs Menu Expansion Pack](/script/allTabsMenuExpansionPack.uc.js):